How the pandemic reshaped the B2B Software lead generation landscape

 Make sure you approach your leads with a true understanding of their situation.
 To do this you will need to think about what your customer’s customer is going through.
 The good news is, you likely already do this and probably just need to keep it in sharper focus.
 Either way, the takeaway is empathy is key in a world of remote selling.

 Make capturing data a vital part of your lead generation pipeline.
 Bringing leads through your online funnel is one of the best ways to start the qualification process and learn more about your future customers.
 Now is the time to optimize your digital funnel and data driven insights.
 Don’t know where to start?
-Consider partnering with an organization that does – hint: we are experts at this!
+Consider investing in software from an organization that does…

 Where does B2B go from here?

 This might not come as a surprise, but a lot of the changes that have happened due to COVID-19 are not likely to go back to the old ways.